UPC/ravada/docs/docs/Backup.rst

 Since release 1.5 it is possible to back up and restore Virtual Machines.
 This feature can be used to move machines to another server.

-The backup and restore procedures must be used from the comman line.
+The backup and restore procedures must be used from the command line.

 Synopsis
 --------